Valiantsin2021/cypress-performance/README.md

 **Known issues**

-1. TimeToFirstByte is not capturing DNS, connection, and TLS times always returning 0.
-    "dns": 0,
-    "connection": 0,
-    "tls": 0,
+* It is recommended to wait for the complete page load before using the performance command.

-2. cy.setNetworkConditions doesn't work properly in headed mode (only the first test run with the emulated network conditions).
+1. cy.setNetworkConditions doesn't work properly in headed mode (only the first test run with the emulated network conditions).
 It works fine in headless mode using ```npx cypress run``` command.

 Default options for the command cy.performance():